 On rare occasions, we are able to present presentations to each section of a course.
 If your multi-section course has a lecture that everyone attends, please schedule the presentation during the lecture.
 Alternatively, we can train your TAs so they can deliver the presentation for their respective sections.
 If you have questions, please contact the Presentations Coordinators.

 To get the most out of a presentation, students should bring note-taking materials.
 For revision and peer review workshops, they should have paper copies of their most recent drafts and writing utensils in three different colors.

-In accordance with the university’s decision to transition to online instruction, the University Writing Center will be hosting all scheduled and future presentations online.
-Presentations will now take place via Zoom using the voice audio and share screen functions.
+The University Writing Center will now be hosting presentations both online and in person.
+Online presentations will take place via Zoom using the voice audio and share screen functions.
 We ask that instructors create a Zoom meeting prior to requesting a presentation and provide the meeting link in the presentation booking form.